IssaHanou/BEP_1920_Q2/back-end/resources/manuals/message_manual.md

         - `id` of rule
         - `description` of rule
         - `status` of rule describes whether rule is finished or not
+    - If type is `front-end status`, then the message contents has a list of objects with:
+        - `id` of button
+        - `disabled` status of button
     - If type is `time`, then the then the message contents have
         - `id` of timer
         - `duration` has a number of the duration left in milliseconds